kazuhiro4949/EditDistance/README.md

 # EditDistance
 EditDistance is one of the incremental update tool for UITableView and UICollectionView.

 # What's this?
-It is so difficult to update UITableView or UICollectionView incrementally.
-Developers need to manage diff between two arrays and update UITableView incrementally.
+This library pipelines the process to update UITableView and UICollectionView.
+It is so difficult to update UITableView or UICollectionView incrementally, becaouse iOS App Developers need to manage differences between two arrays.

 Typical code:
 ```swift